axch/adaptive-plot/README.md

     plane.
 The implementation is uninteresting, but this is a place where a proper range tree could be dropped in if overhead needed to be that low.
-  - `utils.scm`: Two random utlities.
+  - `utils.scm`: Two random utilities.
   - `auto-compilation.scm`: Automatically invoke the MIT Scheme compiler, if necessary and possible, to (re)compile files before loading them.
 This has nothing to do with Adaptive Plot, but I